 How much radiotherapy will I need?

 Usually you will only need a short course of radiotherapy.
-You might have single treatments (fraction) or 2-3 weeks treatment for pain relief.
+You might have single treatments (fractions) or 2-3 weeks of treatment for pain relief.

 Will I get side-effects?

 Possible side-effects include: